ProJobless/Charme/readme.md

    * Copy the files in `/server/charme` to `yourserver.com/charme`, so that req.php is acessable via `yourserver.com/charme/req.php`
    * Protect yourserver.com/charme/admin with a .htaccess file in production use!
-   * Start gearman server via `php hydra.php` in `yourserver.com/charme` directory.
+   * Start gearman server via `nohup php hydra.php &` in `yourserver.com/charme` directory.
 If you do not do this, your  server will crash when sending messages :)
    * make sure `yourserver.com/charme/log.txt` is writeable
    * Restart apache via `service apache2 restart`
    * Always check /var/log/apache2/error.log when something is not working.